Quintessence (physics): Terminology

 The name comes from quinta essentia (fifth element).
 So called in Latin starting from the Middle Ages, this was the (first) element added by Aristotle to the other four ancient classical elements because he thought it was the essence of the celestial world.
-Aristotle posited to be a pure, fine, and primigenial element.
-Later scholars identified this element with aether.
+Aristotle posited it to be a pure, fine, and primigenial element which he referred to as aether in his text On the Heavens.
 Similarly, modern quintessence would be the fifth known "dynamical, time-dependent, and spatially inhomogeneous" contribution to the overall mass–energy content of the universe.

 Of course, the other four components are not the ancient Greek classical elements, but rather "baryons, neutrinos, dark matter, [and] radiation."
 Although neutrinos are sometimes considered radiation, the term "radiation" in this context is only used to refer to massless photons.
 Spatial curvature of the cosmos (which has not been detected) is excluded because it is non-dynamical and homogeneous; the cosmological constant would not be considered a fifth component in this sense, because it is non-dynamical, homogeneous, and time-independent.

 Scalar field

 Quintessence (Q) is a scalar field with an equation of state where wq, the ratio of pressure pq and density $\rho$q, is given by the potential energy $V(Q)$ and a kinetic term:

 Hence, quintessence is dynamic, and generally has a density and wq parameter that varies with time.
+Specifically, wq parameter can vary within the range [-1,1].
 By contrast, a cosmological constant is static, with a fixed energy density and wq = −1.